 Chris McGee is a first-year graduate student in the HMJ program.
 In 2014, he graduated from Georgia State University with a B.A. in film and video, with a minor in English.
 His experience at an inner-city high school in Atlanta gave him experience mentoring and tutoring disadvantaged Latino youth.
 This sparked his interest in researching and reporting on social determinants of health in low-income communities.

-Lauren Schumacker is a first-year graduate student and aspiring food writer.
-In 2013, she graduated from Saint Louis University with a B. S. in occupational science, a minor in history and a certificate in interprofessional education from Saint Louis University.
-She also holds a certificate in Culinary Arts from Le Cordon Bleu (Chicago), which she earned in 2014.
+Lauren Schumacker is a second-year graduate student and aspiring food writer.
+In 2013, she graduated with a B. S. in occupational science, a minor in history and a certificate in interprofessional education from Saint Louis University.
+She also holds a certificate in culinary arts from Le Cordon Bleu (Chicago), which she earned in 2014.
 While in culinary school she worked for Chicago-based nonprofit Purple Asparagus and is passionate about increasing food literacy and education, particularly in urban environments.
 Over the summer, she worked at Sauce Magazine, a food and lifestyle publication in St. Louis, primarily reporting on restaurant openings and closings and culinary events in the metro area.

 The Grady Journal